rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 ### Ubuntu

 We need a linux machine with Docker installed.
 I used Ubuntu 20.04 and chose Docker as an option during installation.
-I wont explain this as it would take up time and be worse than the official instructions.
-Just make sure the Octopus Server and it can see each other on the netowrk.
+I won't explain this as it would take up time and be worse than the official instructions.
+Just make sure the Octopus Server and it can see each other on the network.

 ### Octopus Tentacle
 An Octopus Deploy worker needs the Octopus Tentacle software installed.
 Follow this and choose the default options for the tentacle